Minors + Certificates

 See Requirements

-The Tyler School of Art and Architecture currently offers certificates in 11 disciplines for both undergraduate and graduate students.
-Certificates typically require fewer credits than a minor for undergrads.
+The Tyler School of Art and Architecture currently offers several certificates for undergraduate students.
+Certificates typically require fewer credits than a minor.

 Creative Entrepreneurship